spatie/laravel-settings/README.md

 }
 ```

-Updating settings can be done by changing the public properties of a settings class and calling `save` on it in the end:
+Updating settings can be done by changing the public property values of a settings class and calling `save` on it to persist them:

 ```php
 class SettingsController